pavelmarkov/Traffic-Sign-Classifier/README.md

 I decided to generate additional data because training data is not evenly distributed through each label.

-To add more data to the data set, I just duplicated images which is underrepresented in data.
+To add more data to the data set, I just duplicated images which are underrepresented in data.
 So, the new image distribution became look like this:

 <img src="./images_for_report/bar_new.png" width="500" />